estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 	//#region dom element manipulation

 	createAndAttachToDom() {
-        //attaches the shadow DOM
+        //attach the shadow DOM
 		if (!this.shadowRoot) {
 			this.attachShadow({ mode: 'open' });
 		}

-		// removes any existing children, just to be safe. this.removeShadowRootChildren();
+		// remove any existing children, just to be safe. this.removeShadowRootChildren();

-		//adds some CSS to apply to the shadow dom const style = document.createElement('style');
+		//add some CSS to apply to the shadow dom const style = document.createElement('style');
 		style.textContent = this.getStyleContent();
-        //appends the <style> element to the shadow DOM to provide styling this.shadowRoot.appendChild(style);
+        //append the <style> element to the shadow DOM to provide styling this.shadowRoot.appendChild(style);

-		// Attaches the created elements to the shadow dom const childElement = this.getChildElement();
+		// Attach the created elements to the shadow dom const childElement = this.getChildElement();
-        //appends the <span> element with the hero's universe name this.shadowRoot.appendChild(childElement);
+        //append the <span> element with the hero's universe name this.shadowRoot.appendChild(childElement);
 	}

 	removeShadowRootChildren() {
 		var child = this.shadowRoot.lastElementChild;
-        //removes the last child while it exists while (child) {
+        //remove the last child while it exists while (child) {
 			this.shadowRoot.removeChild(child);
 			child = this.shadowRoot.lastElementChild;
 		}
 	}

-	//returns the <span> element with the hero name inside getChildElement() {
+	//return the <span> element with the hero name inside getChildElement() {
-        //defines the heroName that passed via an attribute const heroName = this.getAttribute('data-hero-name');
+        //define the heroName that passed via an attribute const heroName = this.getAttribute('data-hero-name');
-        //defines the hero universe, if it exists const universe = this.getHeroUniverse(heroName);
+        //define the hero universe, if it exists const universe = this.getHeroUniverse(heroName);
-		//creates a <span> container element
+		//create a <span> container element
 		const spanElement = document.createElement('span');
-		//if the universe exists, adds the content to the <span> element if (!!universe) {
+		//if the universe exists, add the content to the <span> element if (!!universe) {
 			spanElement.innerText = universe;
 			spanElement.classList.add(universe.toLowerCase());